damasiob/damasiob.github.io/_pages/orietation.md

 bibliometric analysis.
     * *Master in Statistics and Information Management, NOVA IMS*

+  * **Pedro Pereira**, Inside 5G: A natural language processing approach to a revolutionary technology.
+    * *Master in Data Science and Advanced Analytics, NOVA IMS*

   * **Bruno Ruivo**, The impacts of covid‑19 on stock market’s volatility spillovers.
     * *Master in Statistics and Information Management, NOVA IMS*